MrSchyzo/do-mega-backup/README.md

 ## Can it be of use for others?
 I hope so, but I don't expect it to be that useful.

+---

+# How to build

+## Requirements
+1. You have a MEGA account
+2. You have 2FA in such account with TOTP (e.g. google authenticator)
+3. You have Docker installed
+4. You can run bash scripts
+5. You know how to run Docker from CLI

+## What to do
+1. run `./build.sh`
+2. insert mail
+3. insert password
+4. insert 2FA TOTP
+5. decide a zip password and use it as `ZIP_PASSWORD` env var
+6. decide a maximum number of snapshots you want to store and use it as `MAX_BACKUPS` env var
+7. either create a docker-compose like the one in this repo or:
+    ```bash
+    docker run \
+        --rm \
+        -e ZIP_PASSWORD=password \
+        -e MAX_BACKUPS=1 \
+        --name domegabackup \
+        -v "$(pwd)/backups":/backups:z \
+        domegabackup-logged:1.0.0
+    ```
+   even better:
+    ```bash
+    docker run \
+        --rm \
+        --env-file <yourFileWithTheEnvVars> \
+        --name domegabackup \
+        -v "$(pwd)/backups":/backups:z \
+        domegabackup-logged:1.0.0
+    ```